Lisa Biron: Trial

 Biron's trial took place on January 9, 2013 and January 10, 2013, before federal Judge Paul Barbadoro.
 Kacavas alleged that Biron was a frequent user of marijuana who used her daughter as "an object, a thing."
-They also presented evidence that Biron plied her daughter with alcohol and drugs to lower her inhibitions and had tried to coach her testimony in court.
+Prosecutors also presented evidence that Biron plied her daughter with alcohol and drugs to lower her inhibitions and had tried to coach her testimony in court.
 They also introduced videos of several sexual encounters allegedly recorded by Biron.

 Prosecutors called eight witnesses during the two-day trial.
 The first was Kevin Watson, the man seen in the videos taken in Canada.
-Watson testified that he had had cybersex on several occasions with Biron's daughter on Skype before the May meeting in Niagara Falls.
+Watson testified that he had cybersex on several occasions with Biron's daughter on Skype before the May meeting in Niagara Falls.
 In one of three videos, a woman Watson identified as Biron said, "It takes practice, baby.
 It's not so easy."
-He also testified that before Biron's daughter lost her virginity, she and Watson smoked marijuana and drank alcohol provided by Biron.
+He also testified that before he had sex with Biron's daughter, he smoked marijuana and drank alcohol, provided by Biron, with her.
 As part of a deal with Canadian prosecutors, Watson was granted immunity from prosecution in Canada in exchange for his testimony.

 Ore then testified that Biron had recorded at least one sexual encounter between him and her daughter on her phone, and that Biron tried to talk him out of going to the police when he found out that the girl was underage.
 Both he and Watson testified that they had frequently had sex with Biron while her daughter was watching.

 On the trial's second day, the girl's father broke down crying after identifying the voices of both his daughter and Biron on a video Biron had recorded.
 He was so overcome by emotion that he left the courtroom before the video was played before the jury.
-The prosecution's final witness was FBI forensic examiner James Scripture, who testified that he'd found numerous pornographic images and videos of Biron's daughter from Biron's laptop and iPhone, and was able to pinpoint the exact dates when they were filmed.
+The prosecution's final witness was FBI forensic examiner James Scripture, who testified that he had found numerous pornographic images and videos of Biron's daughter from Biron's laptop and iPhone, and was able to pinpoint the exact dates when they were filmed.
 Among them, he said, was the video of Biron's daughter having sex with Watson, which was intended as a "keepsake" of her first sexual experience.

 Biron's attorney, Jim Moir, called no witnesses, instead claiming that the government could not prove its case beyond a reasonable doubt.
 The jury began deliberations at noon on January 11, and by January 15 had found Biron guilty on all charges.
 She was originally due to be sentenced on April 22, but sentencing was delayed until May 22 so she could complete a psychological evaluation.